 Forests play a major role in Minnesota's ecosystem: they clean our air and water, provide food and habitat for wildlife, give us the raw material for the wood products we use every day, and offer beautiful places to explore and find solitude.

-While a majority of the funding needed to reforest public land comes from State Forest timber sales, the Future Forests Fund gives Minnesotans the opportunity to partner with the DNR to keep state forests healthy for future generations.
+While a majority of the funding needed to reforest public land comes from the legislature, the Future Forest Fund gives Minnesotans the opportunity to partner with the DNR to keep state forests healthy for future generations.
 By donating to the Future Forest Fund, individuals and corporations can increase the number of trees planted and cared for on state land.

 DNR foresters carefully select areas where Future Forest Fund gifts are used, focusing on land where the need is greatest.
-In addition to supporting replanting efforts on certified sustainably harvested DNR land, your donations to the Future Forests Fund help replace trees lost to disease, fire, storms, insects, and other elements.
+In addition to supporting replanting efforts on certified sustainably harvested DNR land, your donations to the Future Forest Fund help replace trees lost to disease, fire, storms, insects, and other elements.